-	Now you’ve got a rough idea of what each platform provides, let’s delve deeper into the pricing structures, support options, and available features for each of the services so you can make the best decision in connecting your Xero account with Google Data Studio.
+Now you’ve got a rough idea of what each platform provides, let’s delve deeper into the pricing structures, support options, and available features for each of the services so you can make the best decision in connecting your Xero account with Looker Studio.

 All of these third-party products will provide a time-saving service so your teams don’t have to waste time on data extraction.
 And while all four services have some common functions and offer free trials, things get a bit more complicated when payments start and you get into the full functionality of each platform.

 Dataddo is a no-code platform that is easy to use for any non-technical user, and can be used for all of your data integration needs.
-Go beyond just connecting Xero to Google Data Studio and manage all of your data pipelines in one place.
+Go beyond just connecting Xero to Looker Studio and manage all of your data pipelines in one place.

 The number of connected destinations, whether a storage solution or a dashboarding app, does not have any weight in the monthly price.
 And with an easily accessible dashboard within the app, customers are able to view the number of connected data sources and their total price per month at any time.